Active Directory (LDAP)

 To enable these integrations you will perform the following actions:

-• Create read-only service account
+• Create a read-only service account

 • Grant the service account read access to users and computers